michelou/akka-examples/akka-essentials/README.md

   </tr>
 </table>

-Code examples can be built/run with the following tools:
+The code examples presented below are written both in Java and in [Scala] and can be built/run with the following tools:

 | Build&nbsp;tool | Configuration file | Parent&nbsp;file | Environment(s) |
 |:----------------|:-------------------|:----------------|:---------------|